AdrienLE/beeminder_toggl/README.md

 Your toggl_token can be found at https://www.toggl.com/app/profile

 Your beeminder user name is whatever you use to log into beeminder (obviously).
 Write it in lowercase.

+### Initializing

+The very first thing you absolutely need to do is run the script once.

+`python sync_toggl.py`.

+Any toogl entry that you created prior to running the script for the first time will be ignored.
+Every toggl entry that you subsequently create will be synchronized to beeminder.

 ### Making the script run repeatedly